Matthew Gordon-Banks: Parliamentary career

 In 1990, Gordon-Banks was selected to contest Southport and was elected as the constituency's Member of Parliament (MP) 1992, gaining the seat from the Liberal Democrat Ronnie Fearn.
 In Parliament, he served on the Transport Select Committee from 1992 to 1997.
 He was also chairman of the Anglo-Venezuela Parliamentary Group and secretary of the Anglo-United Arab Emirates Parliamentary Group from 1993 to 1997.
 In 1997, Fearn regained the seat from Gordon-Banks.

 Later career

 Gordon-Banks represented Northleach on Cotswold District Council from 2000 to 2004, sitting as an Independent Conservative and chairing the Overview and Scrutiny Committee for two years.
 After re-election unopposed in May 2004, he resigned from the council in November of that year.

 Gordon-Banks received an MBA from the Donald Harrison School of Business at Southeast Missouri State University in 2001.
 From 2002 to 2006, he was an adviser to the Joint Security Industry Council and in 2004, he joined the Defence Academy of the United Kingdom as a Senior Research Fellow, Middle East and South Asia, a post he held until 2012.
-From 2006 to 2010, he was a Senior Adviser regarding the Middle East and South East Asia in the Advanced Research and Assessment Group of the Defence Academy.
+From 2006 to 2010, he was a Senior Adviser regarding the Middle East and South Asia in the Advanced Research and Assessment Group of the Defence Academy.